NBA Rumors: Golden State Warriors Could Sign Robin Lopez Before March 1 Deadline, Per ‘SB Nation’

 — Mitch Peng (@mitchpeng) February 23, 2019

 At this point in his NBA career, Robin Lopez will be better off playing for a legitimate title contender than staying on a rebuilding team like the Bulls.
-The Warriors are the only team in the league who can give Lopez the best chance of winning his first NBA championship title.
-Even if DeMarcus Cousins remains healthy, Lopez will still be a good addition to the Warriors, giving them a big man who is a dominant presence under the basket and won’t think twice doing the dirty works.
+The Warriors are the only team in the league who can give Lopez the best chance of winning his first NBA title.
+Even if DeMarcus Cousins remains healthy, Lopez will still be a good addition to the Warriors, giving them a big man who is a dominant presence under the basket and won’t think twice about doing the dirty works.

-Unfortunately, the problem is Robin Lopez remains an official member of the Bulls.
-Though most people expect him to be available before the March 1 playoff eligibility waiver deadline, the Bulls haven’t shown any strong indication that they are planning to buy out Lopez’s contract.
+Unfortunately, Robin Lopez remains an official member of the Bulls.
+Though most people expect him to be available before the March 1 playoff eligibility waiver deadline, the Bulls haven’t shown any indication that they are planning to buy out Lopez’s contract.